Plastic bag ban: Lightweight plastic bags

+Taxing and regulating manufacturers

+Many countries have decided to tax manufacturers and distributors of lightweight plastic bags, instead of placing the responsibility upon consumers.
+As of 2018, 27 countries taxed the manufacturing and production of plastic bags while 63 countries placed mandates for extended producer responsibility for single-use plastic.
+Extended producer responsibility means that producers carry the burden of responsibility even after the consumer purchases their products, meaning on a practical level that producers are required to help pay and support programs that properly recycle these bags or that producers are encouraged to change the design of their bags.
+This is the only method of regulation that places the burden on producers, instead of consumers.

+Recycling

 Recycling of plastic bags can be another method of phase-out.
 However, only 5% of plastic bags make it to recycling facilities.
 Even when bags are brought to recycling facilities, they often fly out of these bins or recycling trucks and end up as litter on the streets.
 Another issue with recycling is that different bags are made from different yet aesthetically similar types of plastics.
 Bags can be either made of bioplastics or biodegradable plastics, and if accidentally combined in a compost, the bioplastics could contaminate the biodegradable composting.
 These bags can also jam recycling equipment when mixed with other types of plastic, which can be costly to repair.
 For example, costs of repairs rounded out to be about $1 million per year in San Jose, California.